 Brachial Plexus and Peripheral Nerve Clinic

-Thoracic outlet syndrome is often diagnosed with a neurological exam in which the arm is placed in different positions so symptoms can be reproduced.
-This helps us determine whether the syndrome is caused by compression of the nerves of the brachial plexus (neurogenic) or by the compression of the subclavian artery or vein (vasogenic), which are located in the neck.
+Thoracic outlet syndrome often is diagnosed with a neurological exam during which the arm is placed in different positions so symptoms can be reproduced.
+This helps us determine whether the syndrome is caused by compression of the nerves of the brachial plexus (neurogenic) or by the compression of the subclavian artery or vein (vasogenic), which is located in the neck.

-In this kind of exam, changes in sensation, motor function and adequate blood flow (decrease in the pulses when arms elevated above your head) can sometimes be seen.
+With this kind of exam, doctors sometimes see changes in sensation, motor function and adequate blood flow (decrease in the pulses when arms are elevated above the head).

-Imaging and other studies may also be necessary.
-X-rays and computerized tomography (CT) scans can be used to evaluate for congenital issues like the presence of cervical or other anomalous ribs which can compress the nerves.
-Magnetic resonance imaging (MRI) especially if MRA (MR arteriography) or MRV (MR venography) can also be useful because it can show variation/compression in the blood vessels or nerves, which is evidence of compression particularly when the imaging is obtained in the positions that cause the symptoms (i.e. arms raised above the head).
+Imaging and other studies also may be necessary.
+X-rays and computerized tomography (CT) scans can be used to evaluate for congenital issues like the presence of cervical or other anomalous ribs that can compress the nerves.
+Magnetic resonance imaging (MRI) – especially using MR arteriography (MRA) or MR venography (MRV) – also can be useful because it can show variation in the blood vessels or nerves.
+This is evidence of compression, particularly when the imaging is obtained in the positions that cause the symptoms (for example, arms raised above the head).

-Treatment of the Thoracic outlet syndrome most often involves physical therapy/occupational and medicines for symptomatic pain relief.
-However, in the 10-20% of cases that do not improve with those treatments, thoracic outlet surgery can be used to increase the space by which the blood vessels and nerves passed through the thoracic outlet.
+Treatment of thoracic outlet syndrome most often involves physical and occupational therapy, along with medicines for symptomatic pain relief.
+However, in the 10–20% of cases that don’t improve with those treatments, thoracic outlet surgery can be used to increase the space in which the blood vessels and nerves pass through the thoracic outlet.

 Surgery for Thoracic Outlet Syndrome

-Surgery for the treatment of thoracic outlet syndrome involves creating more room for the nerves and/or blood vessels to pass from the neck to the arm underneath the clavicle/collarbone.
-This may involve removing scar tissue, detaching parts of the scalene muscles and/or removal of the cervical rib or first rib.
-This is an outpatient procedure meaning patients go home the same day, usually just an hour or two after surgery.
+Surgery for the treatment of thoracic outlet syndrome involves creating more room for the nerves and/or blood vessels to pass from the neck to the arm underneath the clavicle, or collarbone.
+This may involve removing scar tissue, detaching parts of the scalene muscles and/or removal of the cervical, or first, rib.
+This is an outpatient procedure that allows patients to go home the same day, usually just an hour or two after surgery.

 The outcomes of surgical treatment for thoracic outlet syndrome are good, with up to 80% of patients experiencing improvement in symptoms.